P: 706-778-8500 1352

 There are two routes for program admission:

-- Traditional entry: students holding a bachelor’s degree from an accredited institution and meet all prerequisite coursework can apply for the 2-year professional program
+- Traditional entry: Students holding a bachelor’s degree in exercise science, health science, or a related field from a regionally accredited institution that meet all prerequisite coursework can apply for the 2-year professional program.
+Students with degrees in other areas should contact the program for a list of leveling courses).

-- 3+2 accelerated entry: undergraduate students who have complete a minimum of 90 undergraduate credits and all prerequisite courses can apply for accelerated entry into the two-year professional program (these 3+2 students will earn a BS in Exercise and Sport Science and an MS in Athletic Training).
+- 3+2 accelerated entry: Undergraduate students who have completed a minimum of 90 undergraduate credits and all prerequisite courses can apply for accelerated entry into the two-year professional program.
+These 3+2 students will earn either a BS in Exercise and Sport Science or Applied Health Science and an MS in Athletic Training.

 How & When to Apply